Brett-Kennedy/ClassificationThresholdTuner/README.md

 ### print_stats_table()
 Gives a number of columns to step you through the operation.
-Can point towards thresholds. currently only available for binary classification.
+Can point towards thresholds. currently only available for binary classification. gives stats of each range, and also the cumulative.
+If set a threshold, it's the cumulative that's relevant.
+1st two columns relate to the ranks of the probabilities.
+Due to ties, some ranges may have no records.

 ### print_stats_proba()